 The session selection committee will make their decisions by the end of May and speakers will be notified in early June.

-Sessions will be selected based ONLY on the tile, experience level and description of the proposed session.
+Sessions will be selected based ONLY on the title, experience level and description of the proposed session.
 In the past, we have given preference to sponsors and/or previous speakers before anyone else.

 After much discussion, we've decided this isn't the fairest approach.
-We discovered that that we were selection sessions based on criteria that didn't always get us the best content for, and this year we're determined to do this differently.
+We discovered we were selecting sessions based on criteria that didn't always get us the best content, and this year we're determined to do it differently.

-Sessions are submitted via track (see below), and experience level (beginner, intermediate, advanced).
+Sessions are organized by track (see below), and experience level (beginner, intermediate, advanced).

 The “site builder” audience creates websites using the Drupal UI and contributed modules.
 Presentations in this category should focus on what comes “out of the box” with Drupal, and less about what can be done with custom code.

 Focused on the functionality layer, a “back end” developer gets into the guts of a web application.
-For Drupal, this means PHP, databases, custom modules, migrations, and headless Drupal (or should the absence of a front end still be considered Front End?).
+For Drupal, this means PHP, databases, custom modules, migrations, and headless Drupal.

 Probably the least Drupal-specific, this area covers the technical and philosophical practices of deployment processes, servers, continuous integration, testing, etc.